|

 this is the club where John Travolta strut his stuff in Saturday Night Fever

-the legendary disco dancefloor had over 300 flashing lights and was actually installed just to improve the looks for the movie
+the original dance floor was a stainless-steel metal floor which was later replaced by the legendary disco dance floor seen in the movie which had over 300 flashing lights and was actually installed by the movie makers just to improve the looks for the movie

 the floor measured approximately 24 x 16 x 1 feet and was composed of twelve 4 x 8 feet plexi panels situated atop a wooden frame matrix housing over 300 separate light compartments with colored bulbs illuminated by the use of a 'light organ'.